Assessment & Management of Environmental Pollution (AMEP)

 The AMEP Sub-Programme assists with the regionalisation of global agreements and initiatives such as Agenda 21, Barbados Small Island Developing States (SIDS) Programme of Action, Millennium Development Goals (MDG), Johannesburg Plan of Implementation (JPOI), and the Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA).
 It also supports the implementation of multilateral environmental agreements such as the BASEL Convention on Hazardous Wastes, the London Dumping Convention and the MARPOL Convention.

 Domestic wastewater is the No. 1 point source of pollution entering the Caribbean Sea.
-Obligations under the LBS Protocol for wastewater are provided in ANNEX III to the Protocol.
+Obligations under the LBS Protocol for wastewater are provided in ANNEX III of the Protocol.

 This section seeks to highlight the work of the AMEP Sub-programme on the issue of Marine Litter